dmyers/fuel-geolocate/Readme.md

 ## Installation

+Simply add the following to your composer.json require block:

+	'geoip/geoip'

 ### Git Submodule

 If you are installing this as a submodule (recommended) in your git repo root, run this command: